lry127/SecureNetworkMessaging/README.md

 #### Example #2: Remote Calculator

-In this tutorial, we'll implement a remote calculator using SecureNetworkMessaging library.
+In this tutorial, we'll implement a remote calculator using SecureNetworkMessaging library (source code located at `src/main/java/us/leaf3stones/snm/demo/arithmetic`).
 You'll learn...

 - How to define your own messages